Transipedia/kmerexplor/README.md

 # as root or in virtualenv
 python3 -m pip install kmerexplor
 ```
-**Nota**: using pip as user without virtual environment, make sure PATH variable include `~/.local/bin`.
+**Nota**: using pip as user without virtual environment, make sure your PATH variable include `~/.local/bin`.

-or by cloning repository:
+### Option 2: install KmerExploR with git by cloning repository

 ```
 # clone the repository